RAS-University/robotic-courses/docs/chap2_sensing/force_perception.md

 </details>

-# Force Perception (in Robotics)
+# 2.3 Force Perception (in Robotics)

 - Table of Contents
 {:toc}

 ---

-## Prerequisites
+## 2.3.1 Prerequisites

 ⚠️ Adapt in the end ⚠️

-- closed-loop control page (controller definition)
+- Closed-loop control page (controller definition)
-- read course about sensors and sensing
+- Read course about sensors and sensing
-- read course about kinematics and dynamics
+- Read course about kinematics and dynamics
-- basics in electronics (resistance, capacitance, voltage-divider, etc.)
+- Basics in electronics (resistance, capacitance, voltage-divider, etc.)
+- Basics in mechanics (Hooke's Law)

 ---

-## General Motivation
+## 2.3.2 General Motivation

 Robots are expected to interact closely and safely with humans aswell as with their environement.
 Besides interaction modalities like vision (refer to vision page), there is one modality that humans use all the time, but is often neglected in robotics: **touch** (or physical interaction).